Thai Cucumber Salad with Peanuts

 Step-by-Step Instructions

+Step 1: Soak the onions.
 Begin by placing the red onions in a bowl of cold water.
-Let them soak while you prepare the rest of the ingredients — this will mellow them out and rid them of that sharp, raw onion taste.
+Let them soak while you prepare the rest of the ingredients—this will mellow them out and rid them of that sharp, raw onion taste.

 Sliced red onions in a bowl of water.

-Next, seed the cucumbers by cutting the cucumbers it in half lengthwise and scooping out the seeds and the pulpy matter with a teaspoon.
+Step 2: Seed the Cucumbers.
+Next, prep the cucumbers by cutting them in half lengthwise and scooping out the seeds and the pulpy matter with a teaspoon.

 Seeded cucumbers on a marble countertop.

-Make the dressing by combining the lime juice, oil, fish sauce, sugar and garlic in a medium bowl.
+Step 3: Make the dressing.
+In a medium bowl, whisk together the lime juice, oil, fish sauce, sugar and garlic.

 thai cucumber salad dressing